jhkette/lbsme/README.md

 --actions  - (function that run server side - such as the handleLogin functions)

+--apollo - (set ups apollo client - which is used to run and then cache graphql queries)

 --app  - (the next app router - each folder contains a page and this represents a url in the app ie /dashboard/subs)

 --components  - (react components - which are used in the main pages - usually to split up code into managable files)